stevleibelt/incubator/2021/general/backup_strategy/README.md

 ## Idea to solve the problem

-* Each client has an ssh key.
-    * Read about how to check if the client behind the ip has the expected ssh know publc key
 * The always on machine offeres a place via `smb` for each client.
 * The always on machine moves the uploaded files into a special "cached" directory, readable but not writeable by the clients.
 * The always on machine checks every x minutes if real backup machine is online.
 If this happens, the cached files will be transfered to the machine and a sync to the readable mirror is done.